FrameXX/tessera-board/README.md

 #### Note on `landev` script

 The `landev` script in package.json is configured to start a server on the local network.
 It can be executed by executing `npm run landev` in project root.
 Starting a "lan server" is useful for debugging on a mobile phone or other devices connected to the same network, but the IP address in the command is hardcoded.
-Therefore, you must modify the command to utilise the IP address of your device on your network, which varies on each network or you will come across an error.
+Therefore, you must modify the command to utilise the IP address of your device on your network, which varies on each network.
+If you don't do so you will probably come across an error.

 ### Build